United States District Court for the District of Utah COVID-19 Information Center

 - In Phase 1, members of the public and of the bar are encouraged to come to the courthouse only as necessary for official court-related activities, including filing documents that cannot be submitted electronically.
+General Order 20-026.

-- Contact information for building agencies is provided in the court’s Entry Protocol and on the court’s website.
+- Contact information for some building agencies can be located on the court’s website.

 - Roula's Cafe remains open for delivery.

 - The Southern Region St. George Courthouse is located at the Utah State Fifth Judicial District Courthouse.
 The Southern Region Courthouse is closed to the public.
 Accordingly, hearings in Southern Region cases are conducted by video or telephone conference.
 Resumption of in-person operations at the Southern Region Courthouse will be subject to orders of this court and the state court.